jkobject/jkobject.github.io/_pages/phd.md

-The central contribution is **scPRINT**, a foundation model trained on tens of millions of single cells that can denoise expression profiles, embed cells in a meaningful latent space, and — most distinctively — infer **gene regulatory networks (GRNs)** directly from single-cell data.
+The central contribution is **scPRINT**, a foundation model trained on tens of millions of single cells that can denoise expression profiles, embed cells in a meaningful latent space, and, most distinctively, infer **gene regulatory networks (GRNs)** directly from single-cell data.
 Unlike prior methods, scPRINT leverages the full complexity of large-scale single-cell atlases to produce cell-type-specific regulatory landscapes, without requiring bulk ATAC-seq or ChIP-seq. scPRINT was published in _Nature Communications_ (2025).

-A parallel contribution, **[Xpressor](https://www.biorxiv.org/content/10.1101/2025.05.16.653447v2)**, introduced a novel attention mechanism enabling cross-scale biological learning and parameter-efficient fine-tuning — with applications from single-cell to protein embeddings.
+A parallel contribution, **[Xpressor](https://www.biorxiv.org/content/10.1101/2025.05.16.653447v2)**, introduced a novel attention mechanism enabling cross-scale biological learning and parameter-efficient fine-tuning with applications from single-cell to protein embeddings.

 Its successor, **scPRINT-2**, extends the framework with improved scalability and generalization, and is currently under revision at _Nature Methods_.